NeginOlfat/multi-lang-algorithms/fibonacci/javascript/explanation.en.md

     return b;
 }
 ```
-This method uses a loop to calculate Fibonacci numbers iteratively .
-It avoids the overhead of multiple function calls found in recursion.
-It has a linear time complexity O(n) and constant space complexity O(1) , making it one of the most practical approaches.
+This method uses a loop to calculate Fibonacci numbers iteratively.
+It is more efficient than the recursive method as it avoids the overhead of multiple function calls and has a linear time complexity O(n).

 <br />